-Between April 2015 and March 2019, Christian was a postdoctoral researcher at the Department of Communication, University of Vienna, Austria (AdME research group led by Prof. Jörg Matthes).
-He received his Phd in Media and Mass Communication from German Sport University, Cologne (Germany) and was a visiting researcher at New York University (NYU) and Chinese University of Hong Kong (CUHK).
 Between April 2017 and September 2018 Christian was a visiting professor of media psychology at University of Koblenz-Landau.
+He was a postdoctoral researcher at the Department of Communication (April 2015 - March 2019), University of Vienna, Austria (AdME research group led by Prof. Jörg Matthes).
+Christian received a PhD in Media and Mass Communication from German Sport University, Cologne (Germany) and was a visiting researcher at New York University (NYU) and Chinese University of Hong Kong (CUHK).

-Christian's articles appeared in, e.g., Communication Research, Computers in Human Behavior, Journal of Media Psychology, International Journal of Communication, Journalism & Mass Communication Quarterly, Journalism Practice, Journalism Studies, Mass Communication & Society, Media Psychology, Political Communication, Political Psychology, and The International Journal of Press/Politics.
+His articles appeared in, e.g., Communication Research, Computers in Human Behavior, International Journal of Sport Communication, Journalism, Journalism & Mass Communication Quarterly, Media Psychology, Nature Communications, Nature Scientific Data, Political Communication, Political Psychology, and The International Journal of Press/Politics.

 Christian teaches courses on media effects, political communication, strategic communication, and research methods.